*30% discount applies for Canadian Forces members and veterans

 SPEAK WITH AN ADVISOR

-International students graduating from the Bachelor of Arts in Business Communication program may be eligible to apply for a Post Graduation Work Permit (PGWP) if they meet all the eligibility criteria as outlined by Immigration, Refugees and Citizenship Canada (IRCC).
+Classification of Instructional Programs (CIP) Code:52.0501 International students graduating from the Bachelor of Arts in Business Communication program may be eligible to apply for a Post Graduation Work Permit (PGWP) if they meet all the eligibility criteria as outlined by Immigration, Refugees and Citizenship Canada (IRCC).
 Students graduating with a bachelor’s degree, master’s degree or doctorate degree DO NOT need to meet the CIP field of eligibility requirement.

 What is Bachelor of Arts in Business Communication

 The Bachelor of Arts in Business Communication (BABC) is an interdisciplinary program that will develop your knowledge of media, cultural studies and business alongside theoretical and practical skills.
-The communication methods learnt and media training students get throughout this course are relevant to careers in professional writing, journalism, public relations, communications and advertising.
+The communication methods learnt and media training students get throughout this program are relevant to careers in professional writing, journalism, public relations, communications and advertising.

 Graduates of the BABC program will be able to

-- Use communication theories to assess basic issues in cultural contexts.
+Use communication theories to assess basic issues in cultural contexts.

-- Critique communication media influence on audience perceptions of issues, events, products and services.
+Critique communication media influence on audience perceptions of issues, events, products and services.

-- Evaluate the effectiveness and integration of all types of media and communications.
+Evaluate the effectiveness and integration of all types of media and communications.

-- Demonstrate communication-oriented research and information-seeking strategies.
+Demonstrate communication-oriented research and information-seeking strategies.

-- Create ethically and legally sound content for a variety of forms of media and markets.
+Create ethically and legally sound content for a variety of forms of media and markets.

-- Integrate media and content to communicate persuasively to specific audiences.
+Integrate media and content to communicate persuasively to specific audiences.

-- Apply communication methods to business problems and contexts.
+Apply communication methods to business problems and contexts.

-- Demonstrate critical thinking and reflection skills in course deliverables.
+Demonstrate critical thinking and reflection skills in course deliverables.

-- Work productively in a collaborative environment.
+Work productively in a collaborative environment.

 Business Communication Class Profile